To solve real problems, by writing excellent software.

 Utilities - Chrome (developer tools), Notepad++, WinMerge, Paint .NET, Postman, Google Docs/Sheets/Forms/etc, Audacity (occasionally recorded and edited as a hobby).

-C# and VB.NET - significant development and maintenance over many years, including version upgrades, migration from VSS to TFS, and redesigning API's to be more clear and useful.
+C# and VB.NET - significant development and maintenance over many years.
+Mostly implementing business projects, but also including version upgrades, migration from VSS to TFS, and redesigning API's to be more clear and useful.
+Mostly applications hosted as IIS websites, but a few desktop "Windows Forms" applications as well.

 Microsoft SQL Server - as a component of some complex applications, I helped design and maintain multiple databases for years.